mtxslv/mtxslv.github.io/_posts/2020-09-03-xor_neural_net.md

   <figcaption>First Transformation for Representational Space</figcaption>
 </figure>>

-Notice this representation space (or, at least, this step towards it) makes the points look different.
-The most important thing to notice is two points (those labelled with '1') colapsed into only one.
+Notice this representation space (or, at least, this step towards it) makes some points' positions look different.
+While the red-ish one remained at the same place, the blue ended up at $$[2,2]$$.
+But the most important thing to notice is that the green and the black points (those labelled with '1') colapsed into only one (whose position is $$[1,1]$$).

 ## Second Transformation for Representation Space

 Now let's add vector $$\vec{c}$$.
 What do we obtain?
-We then have this:
 <figure>
   <img src="/images/posts_images/2020-09-03-xor_neural_net/second_transformation_for_representation_space.png" alt="First Transformation for Representational Space">
   <figcaption>First Transformation for Representational Space</figcaption>
 </figure>>

 Again, the position of points changed!
-But it's not ended.
+All points moved downward 1 unit (due to the _-1_ in $$\vec{c}$$).

 ## Final Representation Space

 We now apply the nonlinearity **ReLU**.
-It will gives us "the real Representation Space".
+It will gives us "the real" Representation Space.
+I mean... the Representationa Space itself is this one.
+All the previous images just shows the modifications occuring due to each mathematical operation (_Matrix Multiplication_ followed by _Vector Sum_).

 <figure>
   <img src="/images/posts_images/2020-09-03-xor_neural_net/final_representation_space.png" alt="First Transformation for Representational Space">
   <figcaption>First Transformation for Representational Space</figcaption>
 </figure>>

-Notice now we can draw a line to separate the points!
+Now we can draw a line to separate the points!

 ## Last Linear Transformation in Representational Space